IvoryC/PublicationAnalysis_Template/README.md

 When you submit your publication:

   * Make the repository public.
   * If you are in the FodorLab, create a fork of your project under the [FodorLab organization](https://github.com/FodorLab).
-This serves as a central hub or research-compendia for the Fodor Lab.
+This serves as a central hub for research-compendia for the Fodor Lab.
   * Create a tag / release to represent the exact version of the repository that corresponds to the publication.
     * The tag should be something that can increment, such as "2020-JUN-06" or "version-1".
     * Avoid using terms like "new" or "final".